starchyunderscore/w11-nonadmin-utils/README.md

 ## WARNINGS:

-### BEWARE!
 THIS SCRIPT MAKES CHANGES TO THE REGISTRY.
-MAKE SURE YOU HAVE A BACKUP BEFORE RUNNING IT!
+USE AT YOUR OWN RISK.

-#### This script is made for windows 11, it may work on other versions, or it may not
+This script is made for windows 11, it may work on other versions, or it may not

 ## What the script can do